Simulation-Decomposition/simdec-python/joss/paper.md

 # Summary

-Uncertainties are everywhere!
+Uncertainties are everywhere.
 Whether you are developing a new AI system, running complex simulations or making an experiment in a lab, uncertainties influence the system.
 And you need a way to understand how these impact your results.